Practice Management

 Albert C. Goerig, D.D.S., M.S.

-Dr. Ace Goerig graduated from Case Western Reserve University Dental School in 1971.
-He retired from the Army Dental Corps in 1991 and has been in private practice for 32 years in Olympia, Washington.
-Dr. Goerig is a Diplomate of the American Board of Endodontics and in 1996 co-founded Endodontic Practice Mastery to teach endodontists the business of dentistry while helping them to love their practice.
-Since then, he has personally coached over 22% of all endodontists and their teams in the United States and Canada.
+Dr. Albert “Ace” Goerig graduated from Case Western Reserve University Dental School in 1971.
+He retired from the Army Dental Corps in 1991 and has been in private practice for 33 years in Olympia, Washington.
+He is a diplomat of the American Board of endodontics and has written numerous scientific articles on endodontics and has contributed to 3 endodontic textbooks.
+He co-founded Endo Mastery, a coaching program for endodontists in 1996.
+Through his practice management seminars and personal coaching, he has worked with over 22% of all endodontists and their teams in the United States and Canada.
+He continues to see patients 2 days a week in a fun, profitable and effortless practice.